Quickly exit this site by pressing the Escape key Leave this site

 3.22.5 The Panel Chair from the original meeting/hearing will then be asked to make any comments or observations regarding the grounds for appeal.

-3.22.6 The Appeal Chair will then have the opportunity to ask questions, seek clarification of any point and make comments.
+3.22.6 The appeal Chair will then have the opportunity to ask questions, seek clarification of any point and make comments.

 3.22.7 The hearing will adjourn while the Appeal Panel considers the merits of the appeal in private.